opensearch-project/documentation-website/_security/configuration/configuration.md

 ## Next steps

 To learn about configuring the authentication backends, see the [Authentication backends]({{site.url}}{{site.baseurl}}/security/authentication-backends/) documentation.
-Or, jump directly to documentation for a specific backend by using the links in the following list of topics:
+Alternatively, you can jump directly to documentation for a specific backend by using the links in the following list of topics:

 * [HTTP basic authentication]({{site.url}}{{site.baseurl}}/security/authentication-backends/basic-authc/)
 * [JSON Web Token]({{site.url}}{{site.baseurl}}/security/authentication-backends/jwt/)